 18c) If a game is cancelled for non-weather reasons in the last week of the season, it is an automatic forfeit for the team that cancelled the game.
 This includes cancelling because of tournaments, etc. In addition, same day cancellations also result in an automatic forfeit for the team cancelling the game.

-19)No league games will be scheduled by phone!!!
+19)No league games will be scheduled by phone (with the exception of 2021)!!!
 All games will be scheduled at the January coaches meeting.
 If two opponents schedule more than the required number of league games against each other, the earliest time(s) and date the teams play will count as the league game.

 20)All umpire fees will be divided evenly among participating teams.
 Each team must supply two new Diamond League baseballs.